 Audubon Avenue is more residential with many pre-war buildings that are in the middle of renovations or have already been renovation.
 St. Nicolas Avenue is more commercial with small businesses and street vendors filling up most of the storefronts along the avenue.

 Audubon Avenue stops at 165th Street to merge into St. Nicholas Avenue and a very busy shopping area.
-At the merger of St. Nicholas and Amsterdam Avenues, you walk past the C-Town grocery store to find the Sylvan Terrace, which is 20 identical homes that were once part of the entrance to the Morris-Jumel Mansion, once home to Aaron Burr’s second wife, Eliza Jumel.
+At the merger of St. Nicholas and Amsterdam Avenues, you walk past the C-Town grocery store to find the Sylvan Terrace, which is 20 identical homes that were once part of the entrance to the Morris-Jumel Mansion (See review on TripAdvisor.com and VisitingaMuseum.com), once home to Aaron Burr’s second wife, Eliza Jumel.

 Sylvan Terrace was built in 1882 and was once part of the original Old Post Road from New York to Boston.
 The homes that now surround the street were built by James E. Ray between 1890 and 1902.
 The architect was influenced by the Queen Anne, Romanesque and Renaissance Revival influences and the homes are built with the Queen Ann style in mind (IloveWashingtonHeights.com).

 These homes have been painfully restored back to their true glory and rumored to be going for about a million each.
 Their uniform painting and beautiful cobblestone streets leading to the mansion seem totally out-of-place with the rest of the neighborhood.
-So climb the stairs and enjoy the walk down the street.
-This pathway was once part of the East Post Road that lead to Boston.
+So, climb the stairs and enjoy the walk down the street.
+This pathway was once part of the East Post Road that led to Boston.